looker-open-source/components/.github/ISSUE_TEMPLATE/design-issue.md

 ---
 name: Design Issue
-about: File a design related issue or feature request
+about: Design related issues or feature requests

 ---